Guven-K/Guven-K.github.io/README.md

 ## 📱 Responsive Design

-The portfolio is fully responsive and optimized for:
+The portfolio is fully responsive and optimised for:
 - Desktop (1200px+)
 - Tablet (768px - 1199px)
 - Mobile (320px - 767px)